Who is John Kamara? - Hobart - Australian Labor Party

 As a Labor candidate for Hobart, Kamara is committed to addressing pressing issues such as health, housing, and the cost of living.
 His campaign is built on his passion for making a tangible difference in the lives of those in need, particularly within vulnerable communities.

-What are John Kamara's Political Values?
+What are John Kamara's Australian Labor Party Values?

 John Kamara is a member of the Australian Labor Party.